AdobeDocs/experience-platform.en/help/rtcdp/destinations/awin-conversiontag-extension.md

 ## Install extension {#install-extension}

-To install the Awin Advertiser Conversion Tag extension:
+To install the [!DNL Awin Advertiser Conversion Tag] extension:

 1. In the [Adobe Real-time CDP interface](http://platform.adobe.com/), go to **[!UICONTROL Destinations > Catalog]**.
 2. Select the extension from the catalog or use the search bar.